 So, here’s what you do.
 Grease a large cast iron skillet.
 In a large bowl, add the flour, baking powder, salt and baking soda.
 Mix together with one hand.

-Grate butter with a cheese grater into the flour mixture.
+Grate cold butter with a cheese grater into the flour mixture.
 With one hand, mix the butter into the flour until dough is crumbly.
 Make a well (indention) in the middle of the flour mixture and pour the buttermilk into the well.

 With one hand, gently mix the buttermilk into the flour mixture until dry ingredients are barely moistened.
 Using both hands, shape the dough into large irregular balls and place in greased cast iron skillet.